-There is a question everyone should ask themselves: “Do I want to shake off my circumstance(s) (Disease/Addictions) and have a good chance at a positive “Quality of Life”?
+There is a question everyone should ask themselves: “Do I want to shake off my circumstance(s) (Homelessness and Addictions) and have a good chance at a positive “Quality of Life”?

 - Emotional trauma: a very difficult divorce after 23 years of marriage.